AdobeDocs/contributor.de-DE/help/writing-essentials/markdown.md

 **Beispiel**

-Verwenden Sie den [!UICONTROL Visual Experience Composer] in [!DNL Target], um Ihren Test direkt auf einer Seite zu erstellen.
+Use the [!UICONTROL Visual Experience Composer] in [!DNL Target] to create your test directly on a page.

 **Quelle:**